thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 Now let's see how one can handle the outcome of a promise.

+#### Register your action plan with `then` and `catch` function

-Once an instance of Promise is created, it can be observed and you can register your interests on the outcome via the `then` API.
+Once you get hold of an instance of Promise, you can register your interests on the outcome via the `then` function available on the promise object.

 ```javascript
 const onFulfilled = ({restaurant, flower}) => {...}